dirkules339/Bertelsmann-Arvato-Project/README.md

-Customer Segmentation and Acquisition - Bertelsmann Arvato (Jun 2021) Machine Learning Engineer Udacity Nanodegree - Capstone Project This GitHub repository hosts the code and report for "Capstone project - Arvato Customer Segmentation" that I developed and completed as part of Udacity Machine Learning Engineer Nanodegree program.
+# Customer Segmentation and Acquisition - Bertelsmann Arvato (Jun 2021)

+Machine Learning Engineer Udacity Nanodegree - Capstone Project This GitHub repository hosts the code and report for "Capstone project - Arvato Customer Segmentation" that I developed and completed as part of Udacity Machine Learning Engineer Nanodegree program.

 In this project, I have employed the use of supervised and unsupervised machine learning algorithms to deal with real-life data provided by Bertelsmann Arvato Analytics.
 More specifically, I have worked on 4 demographics datasets and 2 metadata files provided by Arvato Financial Services with the goal of helping a client mailorder company target next probable customers.

-Tables of Contents
-Data Description
-Technical Overview
-Requirements
-Results
-Acknowledgements
-Author
-Data Description
+# Data Description
-Demographics Data:
+Demographics Data

-Customer Segmentation
+Customer Segmentation:

-General Population demographics
+- General Population demographics
-Customer demographics
+- Customer demographics

-Customer Acquisition
+Customer Acquisition:

-Training data
+- Training data
-Test data
+- Test data

 Metadata providing attribute information:

-DIAS Information Levels - Attributes
+- DIAS Information Levels - Attributes
-DIAS Attributes - Values
+- DIAS Attributes - Values

-Technical Overview
+# Technical Overview
 The project have been divided into the following steps:

-Data Exploration and Pre-processing
+- Data Exploration and Pre-processing
-Feature Engineering
+- Feature Engineering
-Dimensionality Reduction
+- Dimensionality Reduction
-Clustering
+- Clustering
-Selection of Supervised Learning Models
+- Selection of Supervised Learning Models
-Model Tuning
+- Model Tuning
-Model Evaluation
+- Model Evaluation
-Predictions on the Test Dataset
+- Predictions on the Test Dataset

-Requirements
+# Requirements
 The Jupyter Notebook is written in Python (3.x. version required).

-The required libraries for this project are in the requirement.txt file.
+The required libraries for this project are:

+- time
+- numpy
+- pandas
+- matplotlib.pyplot
+- seaborn
+- openpyxl
+- sklearn

 The main packages include: numpy, pandas, matplotlib, seaborn, scikit-learn, lightgbm and xgboost.

-Results
+# Results
 The results have been well docomented in the Jupiter Notebook.
 Please refer Arvato Project Workbook.ipynb

+# Github Repo